ShinysArc/ShinysArc/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+💻 &nbsp;I currently work at Amazon Web Services in the AWS IDEs team as a software engineer.\
-🎓 &nbsp;I'm currently studying Computer Engineering at EPITA in Paris, France.\
+🎓 &nbsp;I'm a graduate from EPITA, a computer science school in Paris, France.\
 ✍️ &nbsp;In my free time, I like to go out and take photos.
 I'm also fond of reading books.\
 ✉️ &nbsp;You can shoot me an email at contact@stephangelibert.com!
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [résumé](https://www.stephanegelibert.com/resume) for more details about me.
 I'm open to feedback and suggestions!